rocha83br/BWOQ/README.md

 after the token : in the context of the predicate .

-Using this practice , combined with the use of dynamic typing estinguimos once the need for models for data transport in specific scenarios , the famous value objects or DTO ( including support for JSON )
+Using this practice , combined with the use of dynamic typing eliminate the need for models for data transport in specific scenarios, the famous value objects or DTO (including support for JSON).

 /*